N-Propyl chloride

 n-Propyl chloride (also 1-propyl chloride or 1-chloropropane) is a colorless, flammable chemical compound.
-It has the chemical formula C_{3}H_{7}Cl and is prepared by reacting n-propyl alcohol with phosphorus trichloride in the presence of a zinc chloride catalyst.
+It has the chemical formula C3H7Cl|auto=1 or CH3CH2CH2Cl and is prepared by reacting n-propyl alcohol with phosphorus trichloride in the presence of a zinc chloride catalyst.

 Properties

 1-Chloropropane is the simplest asymmetric chloropropane, analogous to the symmetric 2-chloropropane.
 Because of the presence of the heavy electronegative chlorine atom, 1-chloropropane has a higher melting point and boiling point than propane (BP 46.6 °C vs −42 °C).

 Toxicity

 Acute effects

 1-Chloropropane has been associated with acute toxic effects in various studies.
 In a rat study, the LD50 (lethal dose for 50% of the test subjects) for oral ingestion was found to be greater than 2 grams per kilogram of body weight.
 This suggests a relatively low acute toxicity when ingested by rats.

 Non-human toxicity

 In laboratory animal studies, exposure to 1-chloropropane has been associated with adverse effects.
 Rats exposed to high concentrations of 1-chloropropane exhibited alveolar hemorrhage and liver necrosis.
 Additionally, the compound has been rated for its eye irritant potential in rabbit studies.